nuxt/nuxt/docs/content/4.examples/2.auto-imports/components.md

 ---
-title: "Components"
-description: "You can configure other directories to support components auto-imports."
 toc: false
 ---

+# Components

 Components in the `components/` directory are auto-imported and can be used directly in your templates.
+You can configure other directories to support components auto-imports.

 ::ReadMore{link="/guide/directory-structure/components"}
 ::